Notifier/Notifier/README.md

 ## Handlers

  - _MailHandler_: Send the message via mail.
- - _NotifoHandler_: Send the message to a mobile device using the Notifo API.
+ - _SwiftMailerHandler_: Send the message using Swift Mailer.
  - _NullHandler_: Ignore the message completely.
  - _VarDumpHandler_: Send the output to the screen.
 (For debugging)